 The castle (or ruin) is about a 30-minute walk from Tintagel village, down a steep hill.
 There is a Land Rover shuttle for a small fee, a nice option for going back up afterwards.

 From the bottom of the hill, there’s a good climb up the cliff to the ruins.
 Watch your footing!
 Not a climb for sufferers of severe vertigo, and not exactly wheel-chair accessible.
-My 8-year-old complained out loud all through the climb up the long, narrow stone stairways.
-But once on top, she adored running around, climbing and, of course, doing cartwheels on the castle grounds.
+My 8-year-old complains out loud all through the climb up the long, narrow stone stairways.
+But once on top, she adores running around, climbing and, doing cartwheels on the castle grounds.
+Of course.

-Back home in Port Isaac that night (more on Port Isaac in a later post), we were recognised by a Faroese man who remembered her well (not that many Chinese-looking girls yelling loudly in Norwegian at Tintagel that day, apparently).
+Back home in Port Isaac that night (more on Port Isaac in a later post), we are recognised by a Faroese man who rememberes her well (not that many Chinese-looking girls yelling loudly in Norwegian at Tintagel that day, apparently).
 He and his wife are now our friends; we’ve met up later in the Faroe Islands.

 Tintagel is a fascinating ruin to explore, on top of steep cliffs with crashing waves, caves, grottos and fantastic views.
 There isn’t much left of the castle; a vivid imagination is a bonus.
 The ruins lie on two sides of a rocky outcrop facing the forceful Celtic Sea.
 One part is on a huge rock, separated from the mainland, and connected by a somewhat unnerving bridge.

-We were there in early July, before the British school holidays, so it wasn’t very crowded.
-Just a few weeks later, and it would have been a different story, I was told.
+We are here in early July, before the British school holidays, so it isn’t very crowded.
+Just a few weeks later, and it would have been a different story, I am told.

 For a completely different feel, I think I might like to visit in say November.
-The bleakness of late autumn, windy, misty, maybe even a cold drizzle… in short, a bit of pain and suffering.
-(Definitely sans kids).
+The bleakness of late autumn, windy, misty, maybe even a cold drizzle… in short, a bit of pain and suffering, (sans kids, probably).

 The little village of Tintagel has quite a few pleasant cafes and pubs, and, unsurprisingly, heaps of little shops selling all things Celtic and all things hippie.
 (Yes, we bought some crystals and … things.)